Rich Ryerson and Liam Connors honored after stellar season by the Rebels.

 The Rebels struggled with injuries in 2011, but one big highlight was unheralded recruit Salvador Bernal of Las Vegas, a member of Ryerson' first recruiting class who became the second player in team history to be named MPSF Newcomer of the Year.

 In Ryerson's third season, the Rebels pulled off several noteworthy outings, including home victories over Cal State Northridge and Air Force, both eventual NCAA Tournament squads.
+This past season, the Rebels earned their first conference winning season since 2002 at 5-4-1, while posting an overall record of 7-10-2.

 One of four Ryerson brothers to play for the Rebels (Rob, Kenny, Tim), Rich Ryerson was a four-year starting defender/midfielder for the Rebels from 1983-86 and led UNLV to three NCAA tournament appearances and three straight conference championships during his first time in Las Vegas.
 In his junior season, the Rebels posted a program-best 18-2-2 mark and No. 4 final national ranking, and that 1985 squad was inducted into the UNLV Athletic Hall of Fame on Oct.
 1, 2010.